About Steve Pavlina

 StevePavlina.com didn't generate much income at first.
 During the first six months, it earned $167 total, mostly from Amazon's affiliate program.
 Eventually I figured out how to make a sustainable living from this kind of work.
 By 2006 the site was bringing in more than enough money to cover my expenses, and by the end of that year, it was generating more income than my games business ever did.
 Since then I've continued to experiment with different business models, with my primary aim being long-term sustainability.
 I want to make sure that financial concerns don't get in the way of contributing.

 In October 2006 I completed the shutdown of my games business.
-I'm sure I could have sold it, but I was so passionate about this new career path that I wanted to keep all my energy moving forward.
+I could have sold it, but I was so passionate about this new career path that I wanted to keep all of my energy moving forward and not slow down to manage a sale.

 About a year after I started blogging, I received a letter in the mail from someone who shared that he was looking for a way to commit suicide when he somehow stumbled upon my website.
 He said he read my articles for 6 hours straight, and by the time he was done, he no longer wanted to kill himself.
 Instead he began thinking about his life purpose and what he might be able to contribute to the world.
 I was deeply touched.
 Since then I've received countless other stories about how this work has positively affected people, including from those who claimed it saved their lives by restoring hope.
 I feel very fortunate to be able to help people in this way.